akashverma13/User-Login/README.md

 ## Installation

-Use npm to install foobar the modules from the main directory
+Use npm to install the modules from the main directory

 ```bash
 npm install